 From the filling of PinePhone Pro, one can also note Micro SD (with support for booting from an SD card), a USB-C port with USB 3.0 and a combined video output for connecting a monitor, Wi-Fi 802.11 ac, Bluetooth 4.1, GPS, GPS-A, GLONASS, UART (via headphone jack), 3000mAh battery (fast charge at 15W) .
 As in the first model, the new device allows you to turn off LTE / GPS, WiFi, Bluetooth, cameras and a microphone at the hardware level.
 Size 160.8 x 76.6 x 11.1mm (2mm thinner than the first PinePhone).
 Weight 215 gr.

-The performance of the PinePhone Pro is comparable to today's mid-range Android smartphones and about 20% slower than the Pinebook Pro laptop.
-By connecting a keyboard, mouse and monitor, PinePhone Pro can be used as a portable workstation suitable for watching 1080p video and performing tasks such as photo editing and office suite.
+The performance of the PinePhone Pro is comparable to modern Android-mid-range smartphones and is approximately 20% slower than the Pinebook Pro laptop.
+When connected to a keyboard, mouse, and monitor, the PinePhone Pro can be used as a portable workstation, suitable for watching 1080p video and performing tasks such as photo editing and office productivity.

-By default, PinePhone Pro will be bundled with Manjaro Linux distribution with KDE Plasma Mobile user environment, but the developers are also working on creating alternative builds with firmware based on platforms such as postmarketOS, UBports, Maemo Leste, Manjaro, LuneOS, Nemo Mobile, Sailfish, OpenMandriva, Mobian and DanctNIX, which can be installed or downloaded from an SD card.
-The firmware uses the regular Linux kernel (with patches planned for inclusion in the main kernel) and open source drivers.
+By default, the PinePhone Pro will come with the Manjaro distribution.
+Linux with the KDE Plasma Mobile user environment, but the developers are also working on alternative builds with firmware based on platforms such as postmarketOS, UBports, Maemo Leste, Manjaro, LuneOS, Nemo Mobile, Sailfish, OpenMandriva, Mobian, and DanctNIX, which can be installed or booted from an SD card.
+The firmware uses a custom kernel.
+Linux (with patches planned for inclusion in the main kernel) and open-source drivers.

-The Manjaro distribution is based on the Arch Linux package base and uses its own BoxIt toolkit, designed in the image of Git.
-The repository is maintained on the principle of continuous inclusion of updates (rolling), but new versions go through an additional stage of stabilization.
-The KDE Plasma Mobile user environment is based on the Plasma 5 mobile desktop edition, the KDE Frameworks 5 libraries, the Ofono phone stack, and the Telepathy communications framework.
+The Manjaro distribution is based on the Arch package base.
+Linux and uses its own BoxIt toolkit, modeled after Git.
+The repository is maintained on a rolling update basis, but new versions undergo an additional stabilization stage.
+The KDE Plasma Mobile user environment is based on the mobile edition of the Plasma 5 desktop, KDE Frameworks 5 libraries, the Ofono telephony stack, and the Telepathy communications framework.
 Qt, the Mauikit component set, and the Kirigami framework are used to create the application interface.
-The kwin_wayland composite server is used to display graphics.
-PulseAudio is used for sound processing.
+Composite rendering is used for graphics output. server kwin_wayland.
+PulseAudio is used for audio processing.

 Includes apps such as KDE Connect to pair your phone with your desktop, Okular document viewer, VVave music player, Koko and Pix image viewers, buho note taking system, calindori calendar planner, Index file manager, Discover app manager, sending SMS Spacebar, plasma-phonebook address book, plasma-dialer phone call interface, plasma-angelfish browser and Spectral messenger.